StepanStepanovic/nice_plots/README.md

 If you use this repository in your work, please cite the original manuscript:

-> Zivojinovic, O., et al. *Insights into Modifiers Effects in Differential Mobility Spectrometry: A Data Science Approach for Metabolomics and Peptidomics.*
+> Stepanovic, S., et al. *Insights into Modifiers Effects in Differential Mobility Spectrometry: A Data Science Approach for Metabolomics and Peptidomics.*
 > Journal of Mass Spectrometry, 2024.
 > [https://doi.org/10.1002/jms.5039](https://doi.org/10.1002/jms.5039)